Calinou/paragenv7/README.txt

-paragenv7 0.4.2 by paramat
+paragenv7 0.5.0 by paramat
-For latest stable Minetest and back to 0.4.8
+For Minetest 0.4.12 stable and later
 Depends default
 Licenses: code WTFPL, textures CC BY-SA

-For use with mapgen v5 or v7 stone terrain (no biomes).
+Version changes:

+Increase speed:
+    2D perlinmap z-size = 1
+    Noise objects created once instead of every chunk

+Set nolight flag to calculate light once only after chunk generation Clear the default mod's registered biomes and decorations Check for and replace dirt, sand and gravel to remove ugly dirt and gravel blobs at surface Use allfaces_optional drawtype for pine needles